 On the hunt for the ultimate Costa Rica waterfalls to visit during your stay in the country?
-Make sure to add in these best waterfalls in Costa Rica on your itinerary.
+Make sure to add these best waterfalls in Costa Rica to your itinerary.

 A trip to the naturally beautiful country of Costa Rica is never complete if a trek to one of its majestic waterfalls fails to make it to your to-do list.

 Waterfall hikes in Costa Rica are richly rewarding and invigorating to all of your senses.

 While some Costa Rica Waterfalls have arguably been too popular to tourists and residents alike, some remain solemn and free from crowds.

 We work with a local travel agency to help you organize your dream vacation to Costa Rica.

 Send us a message with your travel dates and ideas, and one of our Costa Rica experts will contact you.

 1. La Fortuna Waterfall